edgedb/edgedb/docs/guides/auth/built_in_ui.rst

 Built-in UI
 ===========

-:edb-alt-title: Integrating EdgeDB Auth's built-in UI
+:edb-alt-title: Integrating Gel Auth's built-in UI

 To use the built-in UI for EdgeDB Auth, enable the built-in Auth UI by clicking the "Enable UI" button under "Login UI" in the configuration section of the